zpainter/iassist/content/about/general-assembly-minutes-2004.md

 5. Reports of Officers
 ----------------------

-i\.
+i.
 President and vice-president - A Green: Report was given as part of the plenary today.

-ii\.
+ii.
 Treasurer - W Thomas: The Association is in a good financial situation .
 Retained membership base higher than anticipated.
 Recent excellent conferences, have contributed to reserves.
 Have base of funds for Outreach, to implement the Strategic Plan, etc. Changes in treasury